 Ensure that the account has Write rights on the installation folder

 Ensure that the Backup Operators group has the following rights (via

 [Local Security Policy]>

 Back up files and directories Restore files and directories Manage auditing and security logs

 Note that by default, this group does not have the last of these rights (Manage auditing and security logs), and so it should explicitly be given this.

 - This account should now be able to back up all files local to the machine.
 However, some Windows system objects such as Active Directory still require administrative privileges to perform backups.

-Note that as a consequence of running TSM as a non-administrative user, you will be prompted for the TSM password irrespective of the setting of the
+Note that as a consequence of running a backup as a non-administrative user, you will be prompted for the TSM/IBM Spectrum Protect password irrespective of the setting of the

-The README notes from Tivoli on this subject are reproduced in the following document on access rights.
+The README notes from IBM on this subject are reproduced in the following document on access rights.